haowang1013/Notes/UE4-GC.md

      Nulling out references of pending kill objects and adding referenced objects to the serialize list.

+  2. Note that for TMap and TSet properties, the entire property is serialized with a special archive (**FSimpleObjectReferenceCollectorArchive**) to gather the object references.

-  2. Spawn new task to process NewObjectsToSerialize if needed
+  3. Spawn new task to process NewObjectsToSerialize if needed

 - Spawn new task to process NewObjectsToSerialize if needed